iexist286/Shutupface/README.md

 - 👀 I’m interested in video games.
 - 🌱 I'm not currently learning anything coding related.
 - 💞️ I’m looking to collaborate on nothing at the moment. (xD)
-- 📫 How to reach me you can contact me via DM'ing me on my Discord, iexist286.
+- 📫 How to reach me you can contact me via DM'ing me on my Discord, joryma